 Model the timing of an asset sale in a manner that is consistent with the investment policy of the company for that type of asset.
 Reflect expenses through a deduction to the gross investment return using prudent estimate assumptions.

-Cash flows for each projection interval for policy loan assets shall follow the requirements in Section 10.I.
+Cash flows for each projection interval for policy loan assets shall follow the requirements in Section 10.H.

 Projection of Annuitization Benefits